 1968 The Troubles begin in Northern Ireland.

-1969 20 January: Richard Nixon is inaugurated as President of the United States.
+1969 20 January: Richard Nixon was inaugurated as President of the United States.

 1969 March to September: Sino-Soviet border conflict.